pymupdf/PyMuPDF/docs/page.rst

 In a nutshell, this is what you can do with PyMuPDF:

-* Modify page rotation and the visible part ("CropBox") of the page.
+* Modify page rotation and the visible part ("cropbox") of the page.
 * Insert images, other PDF pages, text and simple geometrical objects.
 * Add annotations and form fields.